aoeukun/ACD/docs/index.md

-# 🤖 Auto Code Docs
+# 🤖 Automatic Code Documentation

 Welcome to **Auto Code Docs** — where your code meets intelligence.